Sangamner

 Sangamner is a city and a municipal council located in the Ahmednagar District of Maharashtra state in India.

-It derives its name from the site of the sangam (confluence) of three rivers in the area: Pravara, Mhalungi, and Adhala.
+It derives its name from the site of the sangam (confluence) of three rivers in the area: the Pravara, Mhalungi, and Adhala.

-It is one of the most developed and big city in nearby area and is famous for its markets as it has a number of factories running in the city.
-The city has a number of industries and has become an industrial hub also in recent years.
-These industries include a cloth industry, sugar factory, and a tobacco factories.Its market is famous for clothes, jewellery and even electronics.
-The city is also a huge hub for milk-processing units and has one of the district's biggest marketplaces.
+Sangamner is one of the most developed and largest cities in the nearby area and is famous for its markets.
+It has become an industrial hub in recent years, with industry in the city including clothing, sugar, and tobacco factories.
+Its market is famous for clothes, jewellery and even electronics.
+The city is also a hub for milk-processing units and has one of the district's biggest marketplaces.

-Sangamner has become an educational centre with so many colleges and schools.
-Most of the colleges are affiliated to Pune University and has numerous libraries in the city itself.
+Sangamner has become an educational centre with numerous colleges and schools.
+Most of the colleges are affiliated with Pune University and have numerous libraries in the city itself.
 The city boasts good school education and has amazing facilities for higher education in law, medicine, engineering, pharmaceuticals, dentistry, etc.

-The city enjoys central location (at the centre of Mumbai, Pune, nashik & Aurangabad) & is only 2hrs from Nashik, 3 hrs from pune & 4 hrs from Mumbai.
+The city enjoys a central location (at the centre of Mumbai, Pune, nashik and Aurangabad) & is only 2 hours from Nashik, 3 hrs from pune & 4 hrs from Mumbai.

 Geography

 Sangamner is located at 19.57°N 74.22°E, on the banks of the Pravara River.
 It has an average elevation of 549 mfrom mean sea level.
 Sangamner is the biggest settlement on NH 50 (New NH-60) between Pune (143 km distance) and Nashik (69 km distance).
 It is about 230 km from financial capital of India, Mumbai.
 On 15 August 2014, newly constructed by-pass was opened for traffic (9.5 km) which saves about 30.0 min of commute time.
 In recent years, the city outskirts has been developed tremendously.
 Kalsubai, the highest peak in Maharashtra is 68 km from Sangamner.
-It is the most developed city, largest market place (bazarpeth) in district after Ahemadnagar city.
+It is the most developed city, largest marketplace (bazarpeth) in district after Ahmednagar city.